google/starlark-go/doc/spec.md

 [x*y+z for (x, y), z in [((2, 3), 5), (("o", 2), "!")]]         # [11, 'oo!']
 ```

-Skylark, following Python 3, does not accept an unparenthesized
+Starlark, following Python 3, does not accept an unparenthesized
 tuple or lambda expression as the operand of a `for` clause:

 ```python